 What mortal can ask more?

-Local Historian, Amatuar Archaeologist, Artist, dialect and plain english Poet.
+Local Historian, Amateur Archaeologist, Artist, dialect and plain English Poet.

 (1861 – 1946)

 Along the Pennine Way, on Millstone Edge, you reach the Dinner Stone.
 Just after that and near the trig point you can drop down towards Castleshaw Roman Fort and see a plaque for Ammon Wrigley.